 Selecting a stick is very personal.
 Each player has specific likes and dislikes.
 The perfect stick means different things to different players.
-Some players like long sticks while others may prefer short sticks.
-Some like toes curves, others like mid-blade curves.
-Conversely, some players like sticks with a lot of bend or flex as it is more often referred to, while others like a stiff shaft.
+Some players like long sticks, while others may prefer short sticks.
+Some like toe curves, and others like mid-blade curves.
+Conversely, some players like sticks with a lot of bend or flex, as it is more often referred to, while others like a stiff shaft.

 Below we have assembled some general points, terminology, and stick features to consider when selecting a stick.

 A kick point is a spot where a stick’s shaft bends or flexes the most.
-There are generally 3 kick point options from the major stick manufacturers; low, mid, and high.
+There are generally three kick point options from the major stick manufacturers; low, mid, and high.

 Low kick point - The lower the kick point is generally for a quicker release for shooting.- preferred by most forwards that play in traffic and need to get their shots off quick